-ADHD in ChildrenSigns, Symptoms & Help
+ADHD in ChildrenSigns, Symptoms, and Help for ADHD in Kids

-Do you think your child might have ADHD?
-Here’s how to recognize the signs and symptoms of attention deficit hyperactivity disorder in girls and boys—and get the help you need.
+Do you think your child might have attention deficit hyperactivity disorder (ADHD)?
+Here’s how to recognize the signs and symptoms of ADHD in kids—and get the help you need.

 It’s normal for children to occasionally forget their homework, daydream during class, act without thinking, or get fidgety at the dinner table.
-But inattention, impulsivity, and hyperactivity are also signs of attention deficit hyperactivity disorder (ADHD), sometimes known as attention deficit disorder or ADD.
+But inattention, impulsivity, and hyperactivity can also be symptoms of ADHD (sometimes still referred to as attention deficit disorder or ADD).

-ADHD is a common neurodevelopmental disorder that typically appears in early childhood, usually before the age of seven.
-ADHD makes it difficult for children to inhibit their spontaneous responses—responses that can involve everything from movement to speech to attentiveness.
 We all know kids who can’t sit still, who never seem to listen, who don’t follow instructions no matter how clearly you present them, or who blurt out inappropriate comments at inappropriate times.
 Sometimes these children are labeled as troublemakers, or criticized for being lazy and undisciplined.
 However, they may have ADHD.

-It can be difficult to distinguish between ADHD and normal “kid behavior.”
+It can be difficult to distinguish between ADHD symptoms and normal “kid behavior.”
 If you spot just a few signs, or the symptoms appear only in some situations, it’s probably not ADHD.
 On the other hand, if your child shows a number of ADHD signs and symptoms that are present across all situations—at home, at school, and at play—it’s time to take a closer look.

 All kids with ADHD are hyperactive.